This blog post was originally published in April 2016.

 The biggest and non-measurable cost of a safety failure might be of the personal kind.
 A lost limb or years of mental rehabilitation can force an individual to adopt a completely new lifestyle and even self-identity.
 It’s hard to define how to put a price tag on those types of incidents.
 Fatal injuries, where people actually get killed at completing their tasks, are also unquestionably beyond what we can economically quantify.
 Besides the one being killed, there are several other direct stakeholders such as family and friends, coworkers and other parties that suffer from it.

 Another big loss to a company comes from decreased work morale and increased employee retention.
 People want to feel safe.
 It comes as no surprise if employees’ work morale decreases after seeing, for instance, a coworker fall of a lifting track because of inadequate safety measures.
-And the best people tend to leave first.
+Another point is that with decreased morale the best people tend to leave first.

 Occupational safety creates new opportunities